OmarAouini/go_api_starter/README.md

 ### Build

-To build the project image, run the following command:
+To build the project image, from the root project folder, run the following command:

 - Linux/Mac:
 ```sh